-- Cormac Weldon has almost 20 years’ experience of investing in the US and has the support of a strong team of analysts
+- Cormac Weldon has almost 20 years’ experience of investing in the US and has the support of a US team that has recently been enhanced

 - He uses a clear, disciplined investment approach, which has served the fund well since launch

 - We think this is a great way to invest in smaller companies with high growth potential in one of the world’s most innovative markets

 - This fund features on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 We think the Artemis US Smaller Companies fund is a great way to invest in smaller companies with high growth potential in the US, one of the world's most innovative markets.
 The fund aims to deliver long-term growth by investing in smaller companies based in the US.
 Smaller businesses are often among the most innovative and offer lots of growth potential, but they're higher risk than their larger counterparts.
 We think the fund could be a good addition to a portfolio with little invested in the US, or could work well alongside other US funds focused on larger companies.

 Cormac Weldon leads the US equity team at Artemis and has been manager of the fund since launch in October 2014.
 He joined the company from Threadneedle, where he was head of the North America team.
 He has plenty of experience investing in the US market, having managed funds investing there since 2001, and is a manager we rate highly.

 Weldon has the support of a good-quality team of investors around him too, with five dedicated US analysts at his disposal.
 Many of the team moved across from Threadneedle to join Artemis at the same time as Weldon, so they’ve worked together for a long time.
 They all follow the same investment process and are specialists in their respective sectors.